Sector Overview

 Key Facts

-Ontario is home to five of the top global automakers – FCA, Ford, GM, Honda, and Toyota.
-The province was ranked as North America’s top auto producing region in 2017.
+Ontario is home to five of the top global automakers – Stellantis, Ford, GM, Honda, and Toyota.
+The province was ranked as North America’s top auto-producing region in 2017.

 2.4%